aniketmaurya/aniketmaurya/README.md

-<h1 align="center">Hello there! 👋 I'm Aniket Maurya</h1>
+<h1 align="center">Greetings! 👋 I'm Aniket Maurya</h1>
-<h3 align="center">🚀 Developer Advocate at <a href="https://lightning.ai/">Lightning AI</a> | 🧠 Crafting Intelligent Software with Machine Learning</h3>
+<h3 align="center">🚀 Developer Advocate at <a href="https://lightning.ai/">Lightning AI</a> | 🧠 Crafting Intelligent Solutions with Machine Learning</h3>

 # 🌟 About Me:

 🧡 Creator of [GradsFlow](https://gradsflow.com) - Empowering zero-code machine learning training and deployment 🚀

-🎉 Developed Chitra, a versatile library for full-stack Deep Learning that streamlines Model Building, API Development, and Model Deployment. 🚀
+🎉 Architect behind Chitra, a versatile library for end-to-end Deep Learning that simplifies Model Building, API Development, and Model Deployment. 🚀

-👨‍💻 I'm enthusiastic about sharing insights on ML/AI and Programming through my blogs at http://aniketmaurya.com
+👨‍💻 I'm deeply passionate about sharing insights on ML/AI and Programming through my blogs at http://aniketmaurya.com

-💬 Feel free to ask me about LLMs, PyTorch Lightning, Computer Vision (including GANs, Object Detection, Face Recognition), and extracting information from Text and Image Documents (NLP + CV)
+💬 Feel free to inquire about Large Language Models (LLMs), PyTorch Lightning, Computer Vision (including GANs, Object Detection, Face Recognition), and leveraging Text and Image Documents for information extraction (NLP + CV)

-📫 You can reach me via email at aniketmaurya@outlook.com
+📫 You can get in touch with me via email at aniketmaurya@outlook.com

 ⚡ Fun fact: I have a preference for chai over coffee.